-International students wishing to apply to study at the West Coast College of Massage Therapy in New Westminster must apply for a student visa from Citizenship and Immigration Canada.
-The Massage Therapy program at the college qualifies for foreign student authorization as an accredited institution under the Private Training Institutions Branch.
+International students wishing to apply to study at WCCMT must apply for a student visa from Citizenship and Immigration Canada.
+The Massage Therapy program at WCCMT qualifies for foreign student authorization as an accredited institution under the Private Training Institutions Branch (PTIB) of The Ministry of Advanced Education in British Columbia.

-For more detailed requirements please visit our prerequisite requirements page or view our online International brochure.
+For more detailed requirements please visit our prerequisite requirements page.

 International Student Tuition is $34,845.

-Include a copy of a current and valid Study Permit issued by Immigration Canada (this must be submitted along with all other prerequisites by the intake deadline).
+Include a copy of a current and valid Study Permit issued by Immigration Canada (this must be submitted along with all other prerequisites and must be valid for the entire length of the program).

 International and ESL Language Requirements